helm/helm/docs/developers.md

 This will build both Helm and Tiller. `make bootstrap` will attempt to install certain tools if they are missing.

-To run all of the tests (without running the tests for `vendor/`), run `make test`.
+To run all the tests (without running the tests for `vendor/`), run `make test`.

 To run Helm and Tiller locally, you can run `bin/helm` or `bin/tiller`.